-The license must have equal classification, endorsements, and restrictions to the one you are applying for in California
+The license must have an equal classification, endorsements, and restrictions to the one you are applying for in California

 CDL knowledge written test(s) may be waived for certain military occupations through the Even Exchange program.

-Note: These programs don’t waive school bus endorsement requirements
+Note: These programs don’t waive school bus endorsement requirements.

 All CA CDL holders must proclaim to their State Driver Licensing Agency (SDLA) that they only operate commercially in 1 of 4 categories as below with their CDL.
 This process is called self-certification.

 - Interstate non-excepted: You must meet the Federal DOT medical card requirements